FreeRTOS/FreeRTOS-Kernel/Test/VeriFast/tasks/vTaskSwitchContext/README.md

 FreeRTOS maintains a global data structure called the "ready lists".
 It is an array `pxReadyTasksLists` with an entry for every priority level that a task might have.
 For every such priority level `p`, `pxReadyTasksLists[p]` stores a cyclic doubly linked list containing all tasks of priority level `p` that are ready to be scheduled, including currently running ones.
-`prvSelectHighestPriorityTask` searches through the these lists in descending order.
+`prvSelectHighestPriorityTask` searches through these lists in descending order.
 That is, in order to verify `vTaskSwitchContext`, we have to reason about the ready lists.